 Quick and delicious Gyutandon made from chewy soy sauce flavored thinly sliced beef tongue served over a bowl of steaming rice.

 Have you ever heard about Gyutandon?
 Or have you tried it?
-Gyutandon is basically a beef tongue rice bowl dish whose popularity has increased lately in Jakarta, Indonesia.
+Gyutandon is a beef tongue rice bowl dish whose popularity has increased lately in Jakarta, Indonesia.
+And since so many people raved about it, I got excited to try it myself.

 The taste is surprisingly so good.
 The beef tongue is soft and chewy at the same time and tastes bold with soy sauce flavor with a nice kick from the chilies.
 And since I love beef tongue, I prefer this dish over the traditional gyudon because of its unique chewy texture.
 If you make the recipe, let me know how it goes for you.

-What is Gyutandon?
+What Is Gyutandon?

 Gyutan (牛タン) is a combination of the Japanese word for “cow” (gyu) and the English word “tongue” (tan).
 Meanwhile, don (丼) literally means “bowl”.
-Therefore, gyutandon is basically cow tongue served over a bowl of rice.
+Therefore, gyutandon is cow tongue served over a bowl of rice.

 The custom of cooking gyutan originated in Sendai in 1948.
 It was initially considered a rather unusual dish but gradually gained popularity throughout Japan around the 1950s, partially because white-collar workers who were transferred from Sendai spread its reputation to other cities.
 Word started to spread about Sendai’s delicious gyutan throughout Japan.
 That’s how Sendai is now known for its gyutan.

-The Best Cut For Gyutandon
+The Best Cut for Gyutandon

 For this recipe, you will want the back half part of the beef tongue.
 You will usually find that the back half tends to be more tender and easier to chew, while the front half of the tongue meat tends to be chewier and has more of a bite to it.
 The beef tongue needs to be cut into paper-thin slices or they will be too chewy.